rdevries-thoughtworks/leap_se/pages/docs/platform/guide/config.md

 The `provider_base` directory is under the `leap_platform` specified in the file `Leapfile`.

 To see all the variables a node has inherited, you could run `leap inspect willamette`.

+### Inheritance rules

+Suppose you have a node configuration `mynode.json`:

+    {
+      "tags": "production",
+      "simple_value": 100,
+      "replaced_array": ["dolphin", "kangaroo"],
+      "+add_array": ["red", "black"],
+      "-subtract_array": ["bitter"],
+      "converted_to_array": "not_array_element",
+      "!override": ["insist on this value"],
+      "hash": {
+        "key1": 1,
+        "key2": 2
+      }
+    }

+And a file `tags/production.json`:

+    {
+      "simple_value": 99999,
+      "replaced_array": ["zebra"],
+      "add_array": ["green],
+      "subtract_array": ["bitter", "sweet", "salty"],
+      "converted_to_array": ["array_element"],
+      "override": "this value will be overridden",
+      "hash": {
+        "key1": "one"
+      }
+    }

+In this scenario, `mynode.json` will inherit from `production.json`.
+The output of this inheritance will be:

+    {
+      "tags": "production",
+      "simple_value": 100,
+      "replaced_array": ["dolphin", "kangaroo"],
+      "add_array": ["red", "black", "green"],
+      "subtract_array": ["sweet", "salty"],
+      "converted_to_array": ["not_array_element", "array_element"],
+      "override": ["insist on this value"],
+      "hash": {
+        "key1": 1,
+        "key2": 2
+      }

+The rules for inheritance (where 'old' refers to the parent, and 'new' refers to the child):

+* Simple values (strings, numbers, boolean):
+  * Replace the old value with the new value.
+* Array values:
+  * Two arrays: replace the old array with the new array.
+  * One array and one simple value: add the simple value to the array.
+  * If property name is prefixed with "+": merge the old and new arrays.
+  * If property name is prefixed with "-": subtract new array from old array.
+* Hash values:
+  * Hashes are always merged (the result includes the keys of both hashes).
+If there is a key in common, the new one overrides the old one.
+* Mismatch:
+  * Although you can mix arrays and simple values, you cannot mix arrays with hashes or hashes with simple values.
+If you attempt to do so, it will fail to compile and give you an error message.
+* Override:
+  * If property name is prefixed with "!": then ensure that new value is always used, regardless of old value.
+In this case, the override takes precedence over type checking, so you will never get a type mismatch.

+NOTE: special property name prefixes, like "+", "-", or "!", are not included in the property name.
+These prefixes determine the merge strategy, but are stripped out when compiling the resulting JSON file.

 Common configuration options
 ----------------------------------------